dliggat/dliggat.github.io/source/_posts/2014-03-20-a-robust-photo-workflow.markdown

 [ruby]: https://gist.github.com/dliggat/9677631

 [^1]: They were never very good, anyway.
-[^2]: It is generally a bad idea to rely on these type of programs if you care about accessing your data in the distance future.
-It will likely be inordinately difficult to read a circa-2014 iPhoto library in 2024.
+[^2]: It is generally a bad idea to rely on these type of programs if you care about accessing your data in the distant future.
+It will likely be difficult, or at best inconvenient, to read a circa-2014 iPhoto library in 2024.
 I make an [exception](http://liggat.org/2013/07/21/paperless/) in the case of Evernote.
 [^3]: So far this doesn't really apply, as the only camera I use is my iPhone 5s.
 I hung up my SLR a few years ago.
 [^4]: Ideally I wouldn't be relying on two separate cloud-storage providers, but the combination of Google Drive pricing and Dropbox functionality is compelling.
 Future changes will be easy, anyhow, depending on how the storage market evolves.